evoixmr/manual/source/hardware/controllers/numark_mixtrack_platinum_fx.rst

    Lets you move forwards in a track in predefined pad beat increments while staying in sync and on time.

-   *See Pad Loop Lengths", "**Reverse Beat Jump**
+   *See Pad Loop Lengths*", "**Reverse Beat Jump**

-   Holding and selecting pad, let’s you move backwards in a track in predefined pad beat increments while staying in sync and on time
+   Holding and selecting pad, let's you move backwards in a track in predefined pad beat increments while staying in sync and on time

-   *See Pad Loop Lengths"
+   *See Pad Loop Lengths*"

 ..